Service NSW QR Code Frequently Asked Questions

 No smartphone, no worries.
-Simply use the Webform instead.
+Simply use the Service NSW Webform instead.
 Details on how to access and use the Service NSW Webform are below.

 How do I access a link to our Service NSW Webform?

-We are located in a rural or remote area with no internet reception, what should we do?
+We are in a rural or remote area with no internet reception, what should we do?

 We recommend having a designated “Drop Off Zone” that all parents, guardians, Guides and Leaders know about.

-Simply Place your QR Code at this Drop Off Zone so that Check-in can be completed by everyone before they enter the Property.
+Simply Place your Service NSW QR Code at this Drop Off Zone so that they can ‘Check-In’ before they enter the Property.

 Can a Guide Leader add a Junior Guide or someone that does not have a smart phone as ‘Dependent’ when they Check-In using the QR Code?

-No. The ‘Add Dependent’ option should only be used by parents or Guardians that live with the person they are adding as a dependent.
+No. The ‘Add Dependent’ option should only be used by parents or Guardians that lives with the person they are adding as a dependent.